eastandrew/uptakeresampling/README.md

 # Uptake Resampling
-Probabilisitic "bootstrap"-esque method to resample dietary uptake of contaminants in birds.
+Probabilisitic method to resample dietary uptake of contaminants in birds.

 In R: